darioflute/sospex/README.md

 **sospex** displays and analyses FIFI-LS, PACS, and GREAT spectral cubes.
 Cubes are shown as 2D images (spatial image at a given wavelength) and spectra (plot of single spatial pixel).
-The user can explore them by moving the mouse on the image or a cursor on the spectrum.
+The user can explore them by moving the cursor on the image or a bar on the spectrum.
 Apertures can be defined to compute the spectrum on the 2D image or a wavelength range can be selected to show the spatial average emission.
 The cube can be manipolated (cropped and trimmed) and moments of the emission can be computed and displayed.